abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 - Are capable of **on-the-fly migration**; have `DbMigrations` folder that contains `MigrationChecker` and `MigrationEventHandler`.
 This allows microservices migrate and seed their databases using distributed eventbus as an alternative usage to shared DbMigrator,
 - Use **Sql Server**, containing `.EntityFrameworkCore` layer.
 This layer contains related database contexts, database context factories and migrations along with related module db configurations

 > If you want to switch your database provider to **MongoDb** instead of EntityFrameworkCore for any of the microservice, you need to create `.MongoDb` project instead of `.EntityFrameworkCore`.
-Afterwards, add related modules MongoDb packages dependencies along with with similar configurations made in EntityFrameworkCore layer like db context replacement and such.
+Afterwards, add related modules MongoDb packages dependencies along with similar configurations made in EntityFrameworkCore layer like db context replacement and such.
+For more, check [MongoDB integration](https://docs.abp.io/en/abp/latest/Best-Practices/MongoDB-Integration).

 ## IdentityService